xamarin/binding-tools-for-swift/README.md

 ## Caution ❗

-For contributing Binding-Tool-For-Swift, your XCode version required 12!
+For contributing Binding-Tool-For-Swift, your Xcode version required 12!

 ## Current Status